 District attorneys and court clerks also must report certain facts to the State Bar.
 California Business & Professions Code § 6101(b) and (c).

 This duty raises the issue of whether the crime involves moral turpitude and how it is defined insofar as an attorney.
 The California Supreme Court has held that a crime of moral turpitude, either felony or misdemeanor, cannot be precisely defined.
-In re Lesansky

 In other cases, the California Supreme Court has defined moral turpitude even more broadly as “a willingness to do evil.”
 People v.
 Castro